RSS feedLink to Irishpapermoney main page

 For more on the background history of Irish banknotes and the private banks go to the Introduction to Irish Paper Money Issues.

 There were over a hundred note-issuing private banks.
 Almost all of them failed largely due to being poorly capitalised.
+This resulted in weak backing for Irish pound notes issued by many of these banks.
 A few of the private banks were well-run and these were wound up and closed in an orderly manner, or merged into newly formed joint stock banks after the 1820s.

 One of the private banks, Montgomery's Northern Bank, converted itself into The Northern Banking Company, a private joint stock bank, in 1824.
 It was Ireland's first joint stock bank since the foundation of the Bank of Ireland in 1783.